 According to Paul Duvall, co-author of Continuous Integration: Improving Software Quality and Reducing Risk, best practices of CI include:

-- Committing code frequently.
+- Frequent code commits;

-- Using a dedicated integration build machine.
+- A dedicated integration build machine;

 - Staging builds.

 CI releases can occur at any frequency, depending on the organization that runs it and the project at hand; generally, organizations that adopt CI release more frequently than with previous software development processes.
 Each significant change kicks off a build.
 A development team incorporates CI for a number of reasons, including to receive constant feedback on the status of the software.
 CI detects deficiencies early in development, which makes them less disruptive, less complex and easier to resolve than later in the software development life cycle.

 A development team can use automation in the CI setup to incorporate code integration and testing, which reduces time to find bugs and enables faster feedback than when these tasks are carried out manually.
 Automation tools help teams perform common tests as part of the CI process, such as unit, application programming interface (API) and functional tests.
 A unit test examines the smallest application components.
 An API test assesses whether or not an API can reliably perform under its expected load of requests and responses.
 A functional test typically evaluates larger pieces of the source code to simulate a user workflow or function.
 With full CI automation, scripts or integration engines manage the movement of new code through tests and build.

 This automated approach is often an integral part of a CI/CD pipeline and a DevOps methodology.
 CD acts as an extension of CI, not an alternative.
 CI focuses on the build and code testing parts of the development cycle, while CD includes deployment tests and configuration automation.
 In CD, a development team produces and releases software to production in short cycles.
 Continuous deployment is a more advanced step, wherein the code releases automatically into production, live to end users.